 - Approval of the Equal Pay settlement proposal and funding strategy to resolve and settle outstanding equal pay claims. - Over 3,000 athletes competed in the first multi-sport European Championships in August and attendance at ticketed events was 137,300. - The Glasgow Connectivity Commission reported during the year suggesting a range of measures to tackle congestion and pollution and improve public transport and we commenced implementation of Scotland's first Low Emission Zone which came into place by the end of 2018. - A co-produced Concordat between the Council and the third sector was launched in August 2018.
 This sets out key principles and ways of working.
 Participatory budgeting pilots are underway in 4 wards along with 2 communities of interest pilots for disabled people and young people. - Educational attainment continued to increase year on year, more pupils are staying on at school and the number of school leavers achieving positive destinations continues to rise.
 Glasgow's Attainment Challenge Report March 2019 (Education Scotland) noted the exceptional progress made in reducing the impact of poverty on educational achievement and attainment of children and young people. - We have developed and delivered financial and digital inclusion services to help prepare the city and citizens for the rollout of Universal Credit from September 2018.
 Our Children's Holiday Food Programme has to date delivered over 130,000 healthy meals and snacks.

-We will report on Year 2 performance through the Strategic Plan Progress Report 2018 to 2019.
-This will be finalised over the summer and reported to OPDSC in August 2019 and thereafter to City Administration Committee.
+We reported on Year 2 performance through the Strategic Plan Progress Report 2018 to 2019.
+This was reported to OPDSC in August 2019.